UCI is one of 62 universities in the U.S. and Canada elected to membership in the prestigious Association of American Universities.

 UCI was listed third in Sierra Magazine’s 2013 “Coolest Schools” report as part of the environmental magazine’s annual sustainability ranking of U.S. colleges and universities.
 The magazine is the official publication of the Sierra Club, one of the nation’s largest and most influential environmental organizations.
 This marked the fourth year in a row that UCI ranked in the top 10.

 A study by University of St. Thomas School of Law measured the impact of law faculties based on citations in scholarly journals and ranked UCI School of Law faculty seventh in the nation.
-The three-year-old school ranked in the top 10 with law schools at Yale University, Harvard University, University of Chicago and Stanford University.
+The school ranked in the top 10 with law schools at Yale University, Harvard University, University of Chicago and Stanford University.

 In a 2009 report by the American Chemical Society’s Committee on Professional Training, UCI ranked seventh among U.S. universities with the highest numbers of chemistry degrees conferred at all three levels (bachelor’s, master’s and doctorate).